SignalK/signalk-java/README.md

 * nmea output will be streamed as TCP over port 55557.
 On linux you can watch this with `$ ncat localhost 55557`, or use telnet to connect.
 * nmea output will be streamed as UDP over port 55556.

-Use the 'Install' buttons to install the 3 apps (Freeboard-sk, Instrument Panel, Sailgauge)

-Restart the server.
-(Use Cntrl-C to stop it).
+Try the apps.
+(Sailgauge is broken at present, expect a fix shortly.)

 It will be streaming a demo file of some sailing in San Francisco.
 The output includes AIS data.
 It may take a few minutes to bring up the vessel, or you may need a second restart.
 If you edit the configuration and make demo=false (default=true), then it will stop doing that.

 Control logging by using the 'Log Configuration' button on the index page, or editing conf/log4j2.json.

-Upload charts using the 'Upload Charts' button.
+Upload your charts using the 'Upload Charts' button.
 The format is the zip file output by the freeboard-installer (https://github.com/rob42/freeboard-installer)